-Post-Professional OTD, Program Director
+Post-Professional OT Programs, Program Director

 Fern Silverman, EdD, OTR/L

 is an Associate Professor and director of the Occupational Therapy Masters and Doctoral programs at Salus University, and has an extensive clinical background in pediatrics, with an emphasis on school-based practice.
 She has been an Occupational Therapy faculty member for 10 years and was instrumental in guiding the Salus MSOT program through the new program accreditation process.
 Dr. Silverman’s doctoral work focused on service delivery models for children receiving occupational therapy services in schools.
 Current research interests center around community participation and inclusion for children with disabilities and their families.
 She currently serves as a consultant to the Franklin Institute in Philadelphia on accessibility issues.
 Dr. Silverman has presented nationally and internationally on various aspects of inclusion and pediatric practice, and has published numerous articles and textbook chapters on related topics.
-Learn more about Dr. Silverman

 Remedial Vision Rehabilitation, Coordinator